goodniceweb/docker-basics-presentation/presentation.md

 ![Default-aligned image](images/docker-man.min.jpg)

-.center[A person employed in a port to load and unload ships]
+A person employed in a port to load and unload ships

+???

+WAIT
+Do you think I'm joking?
+NEXT

 ---